tenstorrent/pytorch2.0_ttnn/docs/OpenRegistrationAPI.md

 git checkout v0.17.1
 CC=clang-17 CXX=clang++-17  CMAKE_POLICY_VERSION_MINIMUM=3.5 python setup.py develop
 ```

-## Install pytorch2.0_ttnn dependencies
-NOTE: The ttnn packages are intentionally removed for this branch.
-They will be restored once a ttnn dev package containing all the dependencies is available.

-0. If you built torch from source, remove `torch` and `torchvision` from `requirements.txt`

-1. Install requirements
-    ```
-    pip install -r requirements-dev.txt
-    ```

-    You can ignore the following message for now:
-    ```
-    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. tt-smi 3.0.12 requires pre-commit==3.5.0, but you have pre-commit 3.0.4 which is incompatible.
-    ```

 ## Building cpp extension
 Please make sure that extension is built while being in venv that was prepared before